thaeus/diaspora-compose/README.md

 # My aim was to expand on the wonderful docker compose image that was already created.

-My modification was to include the bitnami postgres container to address issues of data corruption that I may have been the cause of.
-Regardless, I have a working solution along with a process that will allow you to fill in appropriate variables and deploy diaspora in one command.
+My modification was to include the bitnami postgres container to address issues of data corruption that I had to get around.
+Regardless, I have a working solution along with a process that will allow you to fill in appropriate variables and deploy diaspora in a repeatable and consistent manner.

 1. git clone this repository
 2. cd compose